• Skip to primary navigation

 What Is a Negroni?

 If you’re not familiar with this classic Italian cocktail, you’re in for a treat.
-The Negroni has been around for eons, and while the history of how it came about is a bit uncertain, one thing is clear - it’s a worldwide favorite.
-Here’s why this negroni cocktail recipe is so popular:
+The Negroni has been around for eons, and while the history of how it came about is a bit uncertain, one thing is clear - it’s a worldwide favorite cocktail for many.
+Here’s why this classic Negroni recipe is so popular:

-• The negroni drink is a refreshingly sweet, but bitter drink made of gin, Campari, and sweet vermouth.
+• Super easy.
+The negroni drink is a refreshingly sweet, but bitter drink made of gin, Campari, and sweet red vermouth.
 Its three-part ingredients make it a cinch to remember when you’re on the hunt for an easy batch cocktail.
+Topped with an orange garnish, it's the perfect drink and one of the easiest cocktails to make (especially for home bartenders).

-• The negroni’s bright ruby red color makes it feel glamorous and sophisticated.
+• Gorgeous.
+The negroni’s bright ruby red color makes it feel glamorous and sophisticated.

-• It’s a classic Italian cocktail - you can feel proud of yourself that you’re drinking something that’s on trend, but that also holds a solid place in history
+• One of the world's most iconic cocktails.
+It’s a classic Italian cocktail - you can feel proud of yourself that you’re drinking something that’s on trend, but that also holds a solid place in history

-• It’s thought that Negronis were originally developed as an aperitif, which makes sense.
-The bitters in Camapri are thought to enhance digestion, making it a great pre-dinner drink.
+• The ultimate aperitif.
+It’s thought that Negronis were originally developed as a classic Italian aperitif, which makes sense.
+The bitters in Campari are thought to enhance digestion, making it a great pre-dinner drink.

 mixed negroni in pitcher, top down view with oranges and ingredients.

-Besides their delicious taste, I love Negronis for their simplicity and minimal ingredients.
+Besides their delicious taste, I love a Negroni for its simplicity and minimal ingredients.
 This classic drink needs only 3 spirits in equal parts:

 ingredients for negronis.

+• Gin.
 You’ll want to use a dry gin for negronis.
 The quality of the gin is important, but overall, the gin is overshadowed by the Campari and vermouth in this recipe.
 In other words, don’t skimp and buy bottom-of-the-barrel gin, but don’t feel like you have to go super high-end either.
+Just buy the best gin that you can afford and your Negroni will be great.

 Campari is somewhat of an acquired taste, with its intensely bitter taste and undercurrents of herbs.
-In fact, according to this Guardian article, tends to taste good the third time you drink it.
+In fact, some people think Campari doesn't start to taste good until the third time you drink it.

-There are dozens of Campari cocktails out there, including the Campari spritz, the siesta, the Americano, and of course, the Negroni.
+There are dozens of Campari cocktails out there, including the Campari spritz, the siesta, the Americano cocktail, and of course, the Negroni.

 • Sweet Vermouth

-You’ll want to look for sweet vermouth here vs dry.
-Sweet vermouth has a mildly sweet flavor with a hint of spice and really helps to balance the herby bitterness of the Campari found in a Negroni.
+You’ll want to look for red sweet vermouth here vs dry vermouth.
+Sweet vermouth has a mildly sweet flavor with a hint of spice and really helps to balance the herby bitterness of Campari found in a Negroni.

 mixed negroni in pitcher.

-1. Start by mixing equal parts gin, sweet vermouth, and Campari in a large mixing glass.
+1. Measure and mix.
+Start by mixing equal parts of gin, sweet vermouth, and Campari in a large mixing glass.

-2. Using a spoon, gently stir the ingredients together.
+2. Give it a good stir.
+Using a spoon, gently stir the ingredients together.
 This is important!
 It’s not recommended to shake a negroni in a mixer with ice, as the ice will dilute the drink.

-3. Add ice to a glass, and pour the mixed negroni into the glass.
+3. Pour over ice.
+Add ice to a glass, and pour the mixed negroni into the ice-filled rocks glass.
 (Note - if you’re making a large batch of this cocktail, be sure to give it another stir after you add it to the individual glasses to ensure it’s well mixed.)

-4. Garnish the glasses with an orange peel or a slice of orange to bring out the citrus notes in the Campari.
+4. Garnish.
+Garnish the glasses with an orange twist (just use a vegetable peeler to shave off a slice of orange peel) or an orange slice to bring out the citrus notes in the Campari.

-Over the years, many variations of the classic Negroni have come to be.
+Over the years, many variations of the classic recipe for Negroni have cropped up, and it turns out it's actually a very versatile cocktail.
 Most of these involve swapping out the gin for another ingredient.
-Below are a few of the most popular Negroni variations
+Below are a few of the most popular Negroni variations:

 • Boulevardier - replace the 1 oz of gin with 1 ½ oz bourbon whiskey